 Certification Bodies The audit is conducted by an EOS/ESD Association, Inc. accredited certification body.
 Lead assessors working for accredited certification bodies have been trained and certified by the EOS/ESD Association, Inc. Click here to view the list of Accredited Certification Bodies.
 EOS/ESD Association, Inc. will continue to add new certification bodies as they are certified.

 If your company's certification body is not certified with EOS/ESD Association, Inc., please have them contact the Association for materials and information about becoming certified.

 The Audit The ESD certification audit focuses on the key elements of an ESD program:

 Non-conforming product, and documentation control

 Typically, audits take up to two days.
-EOS/ESD Association, Inc. certification program is based on one facility or several buildings in nearby proximity that are a part of the same line of business with a common management.
+EOS/ESD Association, Inc. facility certification program is based on one facility or several buildings in nearby proximity that are a part of the same line of business with a common management.
 Multiple locations require additional audits.
 Facilities must undergo the complete audit annually to be recertified.

 ANSI/ESD S20.20-2014 and ANSI/ESD S20.20-2021 will both be available until June 2023.

 In 2022 Jan-May companies ARE to certified to the 2014 version ONLY.